raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Default: 0
 Version: 2019-07-15

-### FREEZE_VERSION

-If 1 then the `rpi-eeprom-update` will skip automatic updates on this board.
-The parameter is not processed by the EEPROM bootloader or recovery.bin since there is no way in software of fully write protecting the EEPROM.
-Custom EEPROM update scripts must also check for this flag.

-Default: 0
-Version: All

 ### BOOT_ORDER
 The BOOT_ORDER setting allows flexible configuration for the priority of different bootmodes.
 It is represented as 32bit unsigned integer where each nibble represents a bootmode.
 The bootmodes are attempted in lowest significant nibble to highest significant nibble order.